ahuigo/ahuigo.github.io/post/py/py-debug.md

 	$ python3 -O test.py

 ## gdb

     $ gdb python3 <pid>
     > bt
     > info threads

 好像失效了: If you have Python extensions installed, you can enter: https://wiki.python.org/moin/DebuggingWithGdb
+On linux, you can attach gdb to the process and get a python stack trace with some gdb macros.
+Put http://svn.python.org/projects/python/trunk/Misc/gdbinit in ~/.gdbinit, then

     (gdb) py-bt
     (gdb) py-list